J-FHu/UDCUNet/README.md

 ## How To Inference or Test
 - Refer to ./options/test for the configuration file of the model to be tested.
 - Download the pretrained model from [Google Drive](https://drive.google.com/file/d/1cslBiWi1UY33pvhvFLjsb6baTP9z1Pud/view?usp=sharing) and put it into ./experiments/UDCUNet_4gpu_pretrained/models .
-- Prepare the testing data (validation data) in ./datasets/test/input (./datasets/validation/input and ./datasets/validation/GT)
+- Prepare the testing data (validation data) into ./datasets/test/input (./datasets/validation/input and ./datasets/validation/GT)
-- All datasets can be downloaded at the [Challenage official website](https://codalab.lisn.upsaclay.fr/competitions/4874#participate).
+- All datasets can be downloaded at the [MIPI Challenage official website](https://codalab.lisn.upsaclay.fr/competitions/4874#participate).
 - Then run the follwing codes (Inference for example):

 ```